frankois944/kmp-mvvm-exploration/README.md

 ## Getting the viewmodel or any instance from Swift and Koin

-As this playground is using Koin, I want to get my viewmodel from koin, not on direct way (but it's still working)
+As this playground is using Koin, I want to get my viewmodel from it, not on direct way with the constructor (it's still working, but it's not great).

-So we can use koin qualifier and parameters like koin for Android.
+So we can use Koin qualifier and parameters like Koin for Android.

 - We need to export an important kotlin method which resolve ObjC class to Kotlin Class from Swift Application